MarcoCastelli98/stopwatch/README.md

 # Stopwatch

-Simple stopwatch with progress bar
+Simple stopwatch with decreasing progress bar and sound